navidre/negated_complementary_commonsense/README.md

         - Outputs:
             1. Auto-evaluation first and generating evaluation file: [Example](experiments/self_samples_eval/few_shot_self_samples_to_eval_negated_preds_with_gpt_3_evaluated.tsv).
             2. JSONL file for mTurk evaluation: [Example](experiments/self_samples_eval/few_shot_self_samples_to_eval_negated_preds_with_gpt_3_mturk.jsonl).
     2) Evaluation on AWS mTurk.
-Further explained in [this section]().
+Further explained in the following AWS mTurk Evaluation section.
-        - Input: JSONL file from the last step.
+        - Input: JSONL file from the last step alongside evaluation instructions.
         - Output: Manifest file from AWS mTurk.
     3) [Script to post-process the evaluation files]()
         - Input: Manifest file from AWS mTurk.
         - Output: TSV files with decisions and alpha score to be fed to the plotting script.
+Using the out_tsv from step 1.

 4. [Plotting](/scripts/plot_evaluated_results.py)
         - Input: The evaluations from the previous step.